 In 2011, David Longstreth, singer and composer for critically-acclaimed indie rock collective Dirty Projectors, approached yMusic about joining the band in the studio for some overdub sessions.
 After many ideas and saxophones were thrown around, yMusic recorded with David in December.
-The results can be heard on four tracks of the band’s latest album, Swing Lo Magellan, as well as the About To Die EP. yMusic will open for and perform with Dirty Projectors on January 11, 2013, at Carnegie Hall and the Sydney Opera House.
+The results can be heard on four tracks of the band’s latest album, Swing Lo Magellan, as well as the About To Die EP. yMusic will opened for and performed with Dirty Projectors in January, 2013, at Carnegie Hall and the Sydney Opera House.

 My Brightest Diamond

 Shara Worden is one of today’s most inspiring singers and sought-after collaborators.
 She also happens to be the first bandleader Rob ever worked with, beginning in his junior year of college back in 2003.
 The two met on Craigslist after he read an ad titled “Britten, Buckley, Boulez, Bjork” and hit send as quickly as possible.
-After working together on The Long Count, Shara wrote yMusic a song cycle, Letters From Charles, based on her grandfather’s courtship correspondence.
-When, soon after, Shara was commissioned by the Lincoln Center American Songbook to write an entirely new set of songs, she chose again to write yMusic’s chamber-focused sound.
+When Shara was commissioned by the Lincoln Center American Songbook to write an entirely new set of songs, she chose to write for yMusic’s chamber-focused sound.
 The resulting songs make up All Things Will Unwind, her third album, released in 2011 by Asthmatic Kitty.
-The album features yMusic along with Shara, playing all manner of acoustic instruments, and Brian Wolfe on drums.

 When yMusic was brainstorming about collaborators for its debut record, the name Son Lux kept coming up.
-Active as a composer, electronic musician, singer-songwriter and remix artist, Son Lux was exactly the kind of musician yMusic aspired to work with.
-The result of this initial commission was Beautiful Mechanical, the title track of yMusic’s debut album and incidentally the first piece of instrumental music written for the ensemble.
-This proved the jumping off point for constant and growing collaboration; when chosen by NPR’s All Songs Considered to create and document the making of an album in a single month, Son Lux called on all the members of yMusic, in various configurations, to contribute notes and improvisations.
-Through skillful manipulation, Son Lux created We Are Rising, using yMusic as an endlessly malleable and sample-able sonic space to exciting and unique results.
+Active as a composer, electronic musician, singer-songwriter and remix artist, he was exactly the kind of musician with whom we aspired to work.
+The result of our initial contact was Beautiful Mechanical, the title track of our debut album.
+Later, when chosen by NPR’s All Songs Considered to create and document an album in a single month, Son Lux called on all the members of yMusic, in various configurations, to contribute notes and improvisations.
+Through skillful manipulation, Son Lux created We Are Rising, using yMusic as an endlessly malleable sonic weapon.

 For the Union Dead